 Important Considerations for Intercollegiate Athletes

-2014-2015 Academic Year
+2016-2017 Academic Year

 Occidental College Athletics and the Sports Medicine Department strongly encourage all student-athletes and their parents/guardians to look closely at their current primary health insurance policy as well as the Oxy Student Health Insurance policy when deciding which plan will provide the most comprehensive and appropriate access to care and benefits during the student’s athletic career.
 Athletic participation can lead to athletic-related injuries that require specialty medical services and diagnostic tests administered in a timely manner.
-With the Student Health Plan, a student-athlete will have at least $4,000 of sports coverage, which will satisfy the deductible under the Sports Excess policy.
-Coverage under the Oxy Student Health Insurance will also help to expedite referrals to off-campus providers such as team physicians, team therapists, and MRI centers.
+With the Oxy UHC plan, a student-athlete will have coverage for intercollegiate athletics injuries, which will satisfy the deductible under the Sports Excess policy.
+Coverage under the Oxy UHC plan will also help to expedite referrals to off-campus providers such as team physicians, team therapists, and MRI centers.
 If you elect to waive the student plan, you are subject to the plan specifics and benefits of your private health insurance.
 This may include high coinsurance, high deductibles and copays, and lengthy pre-authorization processes.
 To ensure the most streamlined and efficient operation for athletic-injury medical care, theOxy Sports Medicine department recommends that our student-athletes enroll in the Oxy Student Health Insurance plan.

 If you have any questions, please feel free to contact Joseph Gonzalez, Head Athletic Trainer, email@example.com.